Citrix-TechSpecialist/example-voting-app/GKE-Codefresh/README.md

 `kubectl create -f db-data-persistentvolumeclaim.yaml`
   > [db-data-persistentvolumeclaim.yaml](./db/persistentvolumeclaim.yaml) are the contents of the file for reference.
-  Note adding of [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) is not supported in CodeFresh UI at the time of writing, hence the manual kubectl command above needs to be issued as a pre-requisite.
+ Adding of a [persistent volume claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) is not supported in CodeFresh UI at the time of writing, hence the manual kubectl command above needs to be issued as a pre-requisite.

 2. In CodeFresh once you have integrated your GKE cluster, you can navigate to the Kubernetes tab in Codefresh to deploy your back-end PostGreSQL DB and Redis services.
 Use the `deployment.yaml` and `service.yaml` files in the respective directories.
 When adding a new service, flip the `yaml` switch near the top and copy and paste the contents within the following files for :
   - PostGreSQL